 Walks in Argyll and the Highlands

-For keen walkers, ascending the 845 metre Corbett Ben Resipole might be just the way the spend a day.
-The path up the Ben can be accessed directly from the campsite.
+For keen walkers, ascending the 845 metre Corbett Ben Resipole might be just the way to spend a day.
+The path up the Ben can be accessed directly from the Holiday Park.
 On a clear day, the views from the top across Ardnamurchan to the Inner Hebrides, and to Ben Nevis, are incredible.

 Walking across Ben Resipole is treading in the footsteps of history.
 There were ancient burial routes across the Ben, leading to the burial site of St Finan on the Green Isle (Eilean Uaine) in the nearby Loch Shiel.
 This was a place of pilgrimage and burial for centuries.
 Resting cairns (spots where people rested on their way) can still be spotted on Ben Resipole today.

 Resipole can be a fantastic starting point for cycling – enjoy incredible views as you cycle along Loch Sunart and through beautiful scenery.

 If you prefer a gentler pace, there are several local walks to enjoy, which can be started at the campsite.

 - Wander to the Bay of Flies and marvel at the fairytale-like woodlands, then head down to the shore.
 Look out for the carved toadstools hiding in the woods!

 - Find incredible lichens at Salen Oakwood, as well as the Great Spotted Woodpecker.
 Have a look at the Gaelic Alphabet Trail, which is owned and managed by the local community, and features a composting toilet!